Am I Mediocre? The Truth Most People Don’t Want to Face

 - Accumulation

-Progress becomes something that builds over time, rather than something that needs to be instantly visible to “count.”
+Progress becomes something that builds over time rather than something that has to be instantly visible to count.

 So… Are You Mediocre?